Long-range entanglement from measuring symmetry-protected topological phases: Kramers-Wannier transformation from measuring cluster state SPT phases

 We can therefore circumvent having non-commuting stabilizers by attaching

-which is a projector into this subspace into each triangle.
-So finally, $\ket{\psi}$ is identified as the unique state that has eigenvalue $+1$ under the following operators
+which is a projector into this subspace on each triangle.
+Finally, $\ket{\psi}$ is identified as the unique state that has eigenvalue $+1$ under the following operators:

-Performing the measurement with outcomes $X_v=(-1)^{s_v}$, the post-measurement state is the unique state that has eigenvalue +1 under the operators:
+Performing the measurement with outcomes $X_v=(-1)^{s_v}$, the postmeasurement state is the unique state that has eigenvalue +1 under the operators:

-This is the ground state of the double semion model \cite{Levin_2012} up to single site $X$-rotations on edges that pair up the vertices where $s_v=1$ to remove the signs, and swapping $X_e$ with $Z_e$ to match the choice in Ref. \cite{Levin_2012}.
+which is the ground state of the double semion model \cite{Levin_2012} up to single site $X$-rotations on edges that pair up the vertices where $s_v=1$ to remove the signs, and swapping $X_e$ with $Z_e$ to match the choice in Ref. \cite{Levin_2012}.

-Our implementation of gauging via combining measurements with a cluster state entangler (including $\ZZ_n$ generalizations) implies that we can produce all twisted quantum double models of finite Abelian gauge group via stacking general SPTs prior to measuring---which can be prepared by finite-depth circuits \cite{Chen_2013}.
-Note that this already contains certain non-Abelian phases, e.g., $D_4$ topological order arises upon gauging the $\mathbb Z_2^3$ symmetry of an SPT phase with type-III cocycle \cite{P95,Yoshida2016}.
-(For obtaining non-Abelian topological order associated to any solvable group, see Section~\ref{subsec:sequential}.)
+Our implementation of gauging via combining measurements with a cluster state entangler (including $\ZZ_n$ generalizations) implies that we can produce all twisted quantum double models of a finite Abelian gauge group via stacking general SPTs prior to measuring---which can be prepared by finite-depth circuits \cite{Chen_2013}.
+Note that these models already contain certain non-Abelian phases, e.g., $D_4$ topological order arises upon gauging the $\mathbb Z_2^3$ symmetry of an SPT phase with a type-III cocycle \cite{P95,Yoshida2016}.
+(For obtaining non-Abelian topological order associated with any solvable group, see Sec.~\ref{subsec:sequential}.)
 Similarly, our procedure allows for the creation of twisted fracton phases by gauging 3D subsystem SPT phases \cite{ShirleySlagleChen20,DevakulShirleyWang20,StephenGarre-RubioDuaWilliamson2020,Tantivasadakarn20,Shirley20}.
-Thus a much wider class of states can be obtained from local unitary circuits and LOCC (local operations and classical communications) ~\cite{Piroli21} than previously established.
+Thus a much wider class of states can be obtained from local unitary circuits and local operations and classical communications (LOCC) ~\cite{Piroli21} than previously established.